 The above illustration shows the key blank and original key inserted in the vices of the key machine and the alignment device in place, shown in red.

 Side-to-side alignment is achieved through the use of an alignment device - usually milled from a single piece of steel with two arms.
-The key and blank are slide sideways in their vices until both of their stops rest against their arm of the alignment device.
+The key and blank are slid sideways in their vices until both of their stops rest against their arm of the alignment device.
 Therefore the key and blank are aligned so that they are precisely the same distance apart as the cutting wheel and guide.

-Below is an illustration showing the relative position of the almost completed duplicate, the original key, the cutting wheel and the guide during the key duplication process.
+Below is an illustration showing the relative position of the almost completed duplicate, the original key, the cutting wheel, and the guide during the key duplication process.

 The more precisely a key can be duplicated, the better the duplicate will work in the lock.
 Variables that affect precision in the key duplication process using a machine with a cutting wheel are: